Florida Senate approves scaled-back version of governor's E-Verify proposal

 “What we’re asking employers to do in this bill is simply follow federal law,” said Sen. Tom Lee, R-Thonotosassa, sponsor of the measure (SB 664).
 “I don’t perceive this to be over-burdensome.”

-But DeSantis and lawmakers have drawn heavy pushback from the agriculture, tourism and construction industries worried about the new requirement’s impact on a workforce that often relies on undocumented workers.
+But DeSantis and lawmakers have drawn heavy pushback from the agriculture, tourism and construction industries worried about the new requirement’s impact on a workforce which often relies on undocumented workers.

 The House has been cool to the idea all along.
 But a key provision of the House’s version of the bill now has been incorporated into the Senate’s E-Verify proposal.